Hanafiantho/React-ProgressiveWebApp/README.md

 ## Simple Progressive Web App with React

 In this project i would like to implement a simple Progressive Web App on React App.
 Basically there are several points that i have to do to make the web fully a Progreesive Web App.
-In this project, point that i want to raise is how can make the web page can be accessed when the network is not really good even offline.
+In this project, point that i want to raise is how can make the web page can be accessed when the network signal is low even offline.

 There are several things that i do in this project :
 1. Create react App